TGBotDevList/tgbotdevlist.github.io/_pages/about.md

 permalink: /about/
 ---

-As developer of a Python library that provides a wrapper for the Telegram Bot API, I regularly see requests in the corresponding support group that read more like "Where can I hire someone to code a bot for me?" than "How do I code this myself".
-That's fine, but just not what the support group of the API wrapper is intended for.a
+As a developer of a Python library that provides a wrapper for the Telegram Bot API, I regularly see requests in its corresponding support group that read more like "Where can I hire someone to code a bot for me?" than "How do I code this myself".
+That's fine, but just not what the support group of the API wrapper is intended for.

 Unfortunately, I'm not aware of any good resource focused on bringing developers and clients together that focuses on Telegram bots.
-Formerly, there used to be [@devlist](https://t.me/devlist), but it got shout down.
+Formerly, there used to be [@devlist](https://t.me/devlist), but it got shut down.
 So I had that Thanos moment: »Fine, I'll do it myself«.

 This page started in mid 2021 and we'll have to see how well it will be received.